vesoft-inc/nebula/docs/nebula-design-concepts.md

 ## Directed property graph

 **Nebula Graph** handles the **Directed Property Graph Model**, whose edge is directional and both edges and vertices can have properties.
-It can be represented as
+It can be represented as:

 **G = < V, E, P<sub>V</sub>, P<sub>E</sub> >**

-Here **V** is a set of nodes, aka vertices, **E** is the set of directional edges, **P<sub>V</sub>** represents properties on vertices, and **P<sub>E</sub>** is the properties on edges.
+Here **V** is a set of nodes, aka vertices, **E** is a set of directional edges, **P<sub>V</sub>** represents properties on vertices, and **P<sub>E</sub>** is the properties on edges.